gioblu/BIPLAN/README.md

 ```
 Definitions.

-"You" (or "Your") shall mean an individual exercising
+"You" (or "Your") shall mean an individual, human, exercising
 permissions granted by this License.

 "Software" shall mean the source code, associated documentation